Model Template

 ...

 In this case, the model takes as input a list of molecules represented as SMILES strings.
-This is the standard input type for Type A models, focused on chemistry data as input.
+This is the standard input type for models focused on chemistry data as input.

 In its simplest form, the Model class just points Ersilia to the model directory and then creates a Bash file to execute the necessary commands to run the model.
 It is actually a very simple class, although it may look overwhelming at first.
 We break it down below: